rubio105/credactive/replit.md

 # Overview

-CIRY (Care & Intelligence Ready for You) is a B2B healthcare prevention platform leveraging AI for medical document analysis, patient-doctor communication, and preventive health monitoring.
-Its core purpose is to improve patient outcomes through early detection and personalized health management, initially using Google Gemini AI with a strategic plan to transition to proprietary ML models via Active Learning.
-The platform also includes a REST API for external app integration (e.g., ProhMed) to support features like medical history context, data storage, and doctor contact recommendations.
+CIRY (Care & Intelligence Ready for You) is a B2B healthcare prevention platform that uses AI for medical document analysis, patient-doctor communication, and preventive health monitoring.
+Its primary goal is to improve patient outcomes through early detection and personalized health management.
+The platform integrates with external applications via a REST API to provide comprehensive medical history context, data storage, and doctor recommendations.
+CIRY aims to transition from using Google Gemini AI to proprietary ML models through Active Learning.

-# Recent Changes (November 2025)

-**Doctor Workflow Enhancements - November 8, 2025:**
-- **Advanced Alert Filtering**: Admin alerts dashboard defaults to RED/YELLOW severity filter with patient name/email search, reset button restores defaults, optimized for critical alert triage
-- **Pre-Visit Patient Reports**: GET `/api/appointments/:id/pre-visit-report` endpoint generates comprehensive patient summaries (demographics, medical reports, triage alerts, attachments) with Gemini AI analysis, doctor dashboard displays one-click access via "Report Pre-Visita" button
-- **OpenAI Voice Engine Integration**: Complete replacement of Web Speech API with OpenAI Whisper (STT) and TTS endpoints, server/voice.ts module with POST `/api/voice/transcribe` and `/api/voice/speak`, MediaRecorder frontend integration in prevention.tsx, memory-only storage prevents disk exposure
-- **Post-Visit Prevention Reports**: POST `/api/appointments/:id/generate-prevention-report` generates personalized prevention recommendations using Gemini AI, saves as doctorNote with category "Report Prevenzione", doctor dashboard "Report Prevenzione" button for completed appointments with dialog display

-**Production Deployment Features - November 8, 2025:**
-- **Studio Address Integration**: Complete system for in-person appointments with studioAddress field in doctorAvailability and appointments tables, conditional UI in doctor-appointments.tsx, email notifications including physical address, validation requiring address for in_person/both appointment types
-- **WhatsApp Settings**: Existing UI in settings.tsx (lines 704-768) allows doctors and patients to enable/disable WhatsApp notifications and configure phone numbers
-- **Jitsi Video System Verification**: Auto-generated Jitsi URLs for video/both appointments (`https://meet.jit.si/ciry-${randomId}`), accessible via "Entra in Chiamata" button in appointments dashboard, URLs included in confirmation emails

-**Wearable Device Integration - Complete System (Phases 1-3):**
-- **Dashboard Frontend** (/wearable): Interactive recharts LineCharts for BP/HR trends, date range filtering (7/30/90 days), anomaly alerts table, device stats cards, resilient error handling with retry refetch, mobile-responsive grid layout
-- **Device Management UI**: Full CRUD operations with registration dialog (Zod validation), delete confirmation AlertDialogs, device list with real-time status updates
-- **Web Bluetooth API Integration**: BluetoothConnector.tsx component using Web Bluetooth API for BP monitors (GATT Service 0x1810, Characteristic 0x2A35), client-side device pairing and data transmission, requires HTTPS and user gesture
-- **Heart Rate Monitoring**: Anomaly detection for tachycardia (>100 bpm) and bradycardia (<50 bpm) with activity-aware thresholds
-- **Centralized Notification Service** (wearableNotifications.ts): Integrated WhatsApp via Twilio + push notifications, respects user consent, sends alerts only for high/low severity anomalies, 15-minute debouncing
-- **Background Scheduler** (WearableScheduler): Daily trend analysis (24h intervals), detects 3+ consecutive elevated readings (>130/80 BP or >85 bpm HR), creates proactive health trigger jobs via JobWorker, single bootstrap pattern with error handling
-- **Admin Proactive Triggers UI** (/admin/proactive-triggers): Complete admin interface for managing proactiveHealthTriggers with CRUD operations, JSON-based condition/action configuration, target audience selection, frequency settings
-- **AI Conversation Context Integration**: Automatic wearable report integration in AI triage conversations - generateTriageResponse now accepts wearableContext parameter, both Gemma and Gemini models receive formatted wearable data (7-day BP/HR stats, anomalies, trends) in system prompts, storage layer provides getLatestWearableDailyReport for seamless context retrieval
-- **Data Fetching Stability**: UseMemo for derived query keys prevents infinite refetch loops
-- **Security**: Device ownership validation preventing cross-user data injection, admin-only trigger management

 # User Preferences